elastisys/compliantkubernetes/docs/adr/0016-gid-0-is-okey-but-not-by-default.md

 * For user expectations, we want to make it easy to start with Compliant Kubernetes.
 * For better security and easier audits, we do not want to add unnecessary permissions.
+* [ID mapping in mounts][idmapping] has landed in Linux 5.12.
+Once this feature is used in container runtimes and Kubernetes, the `gid=0` problem will go away.

 ## Considered Options